hyundai-robotics/doc-hi6-operation/3-programming/2-prog-edit/2-statement-input/3-rec-cond.md

 ﻿# 3.2.2.3 Recording Condition

-When a statement is inputted using the \<REC\> key, the current posture of the robot will be recorded as the target pose, and the value set in advance using the \[rec.cond\] button will be applied to the move command \(move\) parameter.
+When a statement is inputted using the \<**REC**\> key, the current posture of the robot will be recorded as the target pose, and the value set in advance using the \[rec.cond\] button will be applied to the move command \(move\) parameter.
 The following shows the method of setting the recording condition of a statement.

-1. Touch the \[Rec.cond.\] button on the left side of the Hi6 teach pendant screen.
+1. Touch the \[rec.cond.\] button on the left side of the Hi6 teach pendant screen.
 Then, the recording condition setting window will appear.

     ![](../../../_assets/tp630/lbt-record_eng.png)